 Stay in a luxury Fiscardo villa

-But it’s not just about location.
-The villas offer a quietly luxurious version of island living.
-The decoration is stylish and modern with little touches in the colours and artwork to remind you that you’re in Greece.
+It’s not just about location.
+These villas offer a quietly luxurious version of island living.
+The decoration is stylish but with little touches in the colour palette and artwork to remind you that you’re in Greece.
 The living area and kitchen are compact but open-plan with a lofty pitched ceiling that gives an airy feel.
 Two sets of doors open onto the balcony which spans the width of the villa.
 Out there two seating areas give grandstand views of the harbour.

 The kitchen is easy on the eye with dark olive cupboards and a swathe of marble on the wall.
-It’s as well-appointed as you’d expect with a selection of coffee makers.
-(You’re right, beyond scrambled eggs we didn’t use the kitchen.
-But we could have easily cooked for ourselves or booked a cook to cater a dinner or two).
+It’s as well-appointed as you’d expect, including a selection of coffee makers.
+Beyond scrambled eggs we didn’t do any cooking.
+But we could have done easily in that kitchen, or booked a cook to cater a dinner or two.
 Off the kitchen is a guest loo and a laundry room with washing machine.

 The sitting area has the sort of capacious sofa that you’d quite like to have at home.
 Whilst, hurrah!, the wi-fi as well as the air conditioning worked effortlessly on both levels of the house.

-Despite the storms we slept soundly in the two boutique hotel-style bedrooms with blissfully comfortable king-size beds and excellent pillows (another personal priority).
-Each bedroom has a marble ensuite bathroom that doesn’t feel Greek island at all.
+Each bedroom has a marble ensuite bathroom that didn’t feel Greek island at all.
 Apart, of course, from the up scale Apivita bath products that are based on Greek plant extracts.
-The towels are as white and fluffy as you’d hope for and matching big bathrobes are another luxurious touch.
+The towels were as white and fluffy as you’d hope for and matching big bathrobes are another luxurious touch.